Hype StackHypeStack

 npx @hype-stack/cli template

-The command expands the template into its starter and layout slot variants plus its fixed feature packs, installs them like a normal compose, then layers the template's frontend overrides (landing page, pricing page, and so on) on top so the template owns those paths.
+The command expands the template into its starter and layout slot variants plus its fixed feature packs, installs them like a normal compose, then layers the template's frontend overrides (landing page, custom theme, re-skinned auth screens, and so on) on top so the template owns those paths.

 Swapping slot variants